Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 Investing in Alibaba Group may involve several risks, which could be particularly significant amid China’s economic measures and policies.
 The main risks are listed below:

 • Regulatory and political risks: like other Chinese tech companies, Alibaba operates under strict control by Chinese authorities.
-In recent years, the Chinese government has tightened regulations in the technology and internet sectors, which has led to a significant decline in Alibaba’s market capitalisation.
+In recent years, the Chinese government has tightened regulations in the technology and internet sectors, leading to a significant decline in Alibaba’s market capitalisation.
 The company is also actively expanding its financial services through its subsidiary, Ant Group, which offers lending, mobile payments, and other services.
-However, the Chinese government has already imposed restrictions on Ant Group’s growth, negatively impacting the company’s stock.
-At this stage, the realisation of regulatory risks is unlikely, as the Chinese government is implementing measures to stimulate the economy and is unlikely to complicate business operations in the current climate
+However, the Chinese government has already imposed restrictions on Ant Group’s growth, negatively affecting the company’s stock.
+At this stage, the realisation of regulatory risks is unlikely, as the Chinese government is implementing measures to stimulate the economy and is unlikely to complicate business operations in the current climate.

 Open Account